TJM/IPA-SSHKey-Stash/README.md

 stash-ipa-sshkeys
 =================

-Synchronise SSH Keys stored in IPA to Stash
+Synchronise SSH Keys stored in IPA to Atlassian Stash <https://www.atlassian.com/software/stash>

 This was found a while ago as a gist in a forum post, and has been "improved" on to do what we need it to do.
+Mostly making it work on the *ancient* version of Ruby that comes on CentOS6.5

 Basically, we set it up to run every 5 minutes during business hours via cron and it keeps our SSH keys that are uploaded to IPA sync'd with STASH so users only need to upload to one place.
 It would be wonderful if STASH